johsteffens/tbman/README.md

 ### Thread safety
 Tbman is thread safe: The interface functions can be called any time from any thread simultaneously.
 Memory allocated in one thread can be freed in any other thread.

 Concurrency is governed by a mutex.
-This means that memory management is not lock free.
+This means that memory management is not lock-free.
 Normally, this will not significantly affect processing speed for typical multi threaded programs.
 Only during heavvy simultaneous usage of the same manager lock-contention time might be noticeable compared to single threaded usage.

 <a name="anchor_mixing_different_memory_managers"></a>
 ### Mixing different memory managers